Uniting Grassroots Partnerships for Climate and Ecological Justice

 Our Vision

-We promote climate justice and sustainability through holistic stewardship of Earth’s climate and biosphere for present and future generations.
+We promote climate justice and long-term sustainability through the holistic stewardship of Earth’s climate and biosphere – ensuring that both present and future generations inherit a thriving, living planet.

 Our Mission

-The Consortium for Ecological Law develops policies and legal tools to protect the biosphere and climate through research, advocacy, and global collaboration.
+We develop practical legal tools and policies to protect the biosphere and climate system through rigorous research, international advocacy, and collaborative action across borders and sectors.

 - Climate Justice